Karen Elson

-Karen Jill Elson (born 15 January 1979) is an English model and singer-songwriter.
+Karen Jill Elson (born 15 January 1979) is an English model, singer, and songwriter.

 Early life and education

 Elson was born in Oldham, Greater Manchester, and attended North Chadderton School as a child.
 She has a fraternal twin sister, filmmaker Kate Elson.

+Career

-Modelling career
+Modelling

 Elson was discovered at age 16 by Debra Burns, the owner of Boss Model Management in Manchester.
 She began modelling locally and left Oldham a year later.
 Steven Meisel photographed Elson for the cover of Italian Vogue on her 18th birthday, thus launching her career worldwide.
 She has worked with most of the world's major fashion photographers and fashion designers, including Arthur Elgort, Bruce Weber, Mario Testino, Peter Lindbergh, Mert and Marcus, Steven Klein, Patrick Demarchelier, Helmut Newton and Ellen Von Unwerth.

 Elson's runway modelling credits include: Marc Jacobs, Jean-Paul Gaultier, Chanel, Dolce & Gabbana, Versace, Tom Ford, YSL, Alexander McQueen, Dior, Anna Sui, and Gucci.

 Elson has over 30 magazine covers to her credit—international editions of Vogue, W, Dazed & Confused, Numéro, Harper's Bazaar (British), Marie Claire, Elle, Lula, Foam, and Nylon.
 In September 2008, Elson was on the cover of British Vogue as "Fashion's Red Queen".

 In 1997, Elson won the title of Model of the Year at the VH1 Fashion Awards.
 The September 2004, cover of American Vogue featured her as one of the "Models of the Moment".
 In 2005, she won the British Fashion Award for Best Model.

 It was then announced that Elson was the new face of British department store John Lewis for autumn/winter 2008–2009.
 In the autumn of 2009, she appeared on billboards internationally for H&M.

 She has been in ad campaigns for Yves Saint Laurent, Jean Paul Gaultier, Louis Vuitton, Versace, Christian Dior, Burberry, Trussardi, Roberto Cavalli, Lanvin, and Chanel.
 For the Tom Ford 2009 spring eyewear advertising campaign, she was photographed, for the first time, by Ford himself.
 She was the 2010 face for American fashion brand St. John and Karen appeared with sister Kate in the 2011 H&M Holiday campaign.
 That same year, she was part of Banana Republic's 2011 Holiday Collection.
 Her cosmetic advertising credits are YSL's Opium perfume and Kose Cosmetics.